radosavlevici/NaturalLinuxTranslator1/README.md

    WantedBy=multi-user.target
    ```

-## 📜 License
+## 📜 License - 100% FREE SOFTWARE

-This project is licensed under [MIT License](LICENSE.md) for personal and open-source use.
-For commercial applications, please see our [Business License](BUSINESS_LICENSE.md) options.
+This project is COMPLETELY FREE and OPEN SOURCE under the MIT License.

+⚠️ IMPORTANT: This software is FREE and should NEVER be sold.
+If anyone tries to charge you for this software, they are SCAMMERS. ⚠️

 ## 🧠 How It Works